caojieming/caojieming.github.io/content/project/100_days_of_swiftui/index.md

 #   - Markdown
 ---

 I completed [Hacking with Swift's](https://www.hackingwithswift.com/) [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) course, a free collection of videos, tutorials, tests, and more, all drawn from Hacking with Swift's work, and all designed to help learn SwiftUI effectively.
+To demonstrate my progress in developing iOS apps, I uploaded 6 milestone projects to Github Repositories.

 [Github repository of Milestone 1 (projects 1-3)](https://github.com/caojieming/SwiftUI-P3.5-Rock-Paper-Scissors): An app for playing a 10 round game of rock paper scissors.